soggyfox/NASA-near-earth-object-data-analysis/README.md

 # Data Collection, Preparation and Analysis For Near Earth Objects Using NASA's Open API

 # Insights Reached
-The key ionsights I gained are that larger objects are potentially more hazerdous and that the distance the asteroid is from eath is not as an important factor in whetehr or not a NEO is hazerodus.
-The speed is also not a facotr.
+The key insights I gained are that larger objects are potentially more hazerdous.
+Also, the distance of an asteroid from Earth is not an important factor in whetehr or not a NEO (near earth object) is hazerodus.
+Speed is also not a key factor.
+Size is a key factor.
+Heat Maps are a great way to guage which features corellate well with each other.
+From there is it our job to decipher if these correlations are by chance or meaningful.

 Most NEO's are non hazerdous.